msleprosy/CWL/README.md

 • Different privileges for users and administrators
 • Pretty front-end (optional)

-You should use some older technologies.
+Some older technologies should be used.
-The reason is that usually using of only new technologies doesn’t give deep understating of what are you exactly doing.
+The reason is that usually using of only new technologies doesn't give deep understating of what are you exactly doing.
 For example, you should NOT use Spring ‘magic tools’ like Boot, Data etc., which configures almost everything for you.

 Technologies: JDBC, Servlets/JSP, Tomcat

 System CWL hub

-Обязательное: пользователь должен иметь возможность зарегистрироваться, выкладывать в общий (или приватный для какой-то группы) доступ свои cwl файлы и изменять их в дальнейшем.
+Mandatory: the user must be able to register, upload in public (or private for some group) access his .cwl files and change them later.
-Также должна быть возможность просмотра файлов других пользователей.
+It should also be possible to view files of other users.

-Дополнительное 1: Возможность к каждому файлу присвоить несколько тегов с дальнейшей возможностью поиска по ним.
+Additional 1: Ability to assign several tags to each file with further possibility to search by them.

-Дополнительное 2: Возможность визуализировать cwl файлы.
+Additional 2: Ability to visualize .cwl files.

-Требования к функциональности:
+Requirements for functionality:
-1. Вход и выход
+1. Log in and log out
-2. Регистрация
+2. Registration
-3. Просмотр информации (просмотр всех открытых cwl файлов)
+3. View of information (view all public .cwl files)
-4. Удаление информации (удаление выложенных cwl файлов)
+4. Removal of information (delete uploaded files)
-5. Добавление и модификация
+5. Adding and changing